“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Oh.”
 Elder Taylor produced a crooked smile.

 Thackeray rolled his eyes.
 Stahler had been more effective than expected.
-“It’s for your birthday,” he said, “Happy birthday.”
+“For your birthday,” he said, “Happy birthday.”

 “Thanks,” said Taylor.
-He shrugged casually.
-“But you know how it is with triffs—easy come, easy go.”
+He shrugged.
+“You know how it is with triffs—easy come, easy go.”

-He made a point of avoiding him the rest of the day.
+Still, there was a big difference between being celibate and being a celibate jerk.
+Thackeray made a point of avoiding his ex-companion for the rest of the day.